Where is the Naval Surface Treatment Center located?

 Does the Naval Surface Treatment Center collect personal information about site users?

 No, the site does not collect personally identifiable information as a part of your use of nstcenter.biz.
-However, we do collect and record information from your browser in our server logs, including but limited to your IP address, the page you were referred from, the name of your operating system, the name of your browser software, and the page you requested.
+However, we do collect and record information from your browser in our server logs, including but not limited to your IP address, the page you were referred from, the name of your operating system, the name of your browser software, and the page you requested.
 This information is used to generate website statistical data.

 In order to facilitate your use of nstcenter.biz, the Naval Surface Treatment Center may set and access cookies on your computer.